digidem/mapeo-settings-builder/README.md

 - `style.css` is custom css to override iD css.
 - `icons` is a folder of svg images to build a sprite for preset icons
 - `categories`, `fields`, `presets`, `defaults.json` see [iD presets](https://github.com/openstreetmap/iD/tree/master/data/presets)
+- `metadata.json` contains optional properties:
+  - `projectKey` is a 32 byte (256-bit) random number encoded as a `hex` string (numbers 0-9 and lowercase letters a-f)
+  - `name` is a human-readable name of these presets (written from `package.json` if it does not already exist)
+  - `version` is the version number of the presets (written from `package.json` if it does not already exist)

 ### Options